saleel/nymdrive/README.md

 - You will need to provide [Textile Buckets](https://docs.textile.io/buckets/) API keys for env variables (`THREAD_KEY` and `THREAD_SECRET`).
 - To update the client to point to your own service provider, update `NYM_SERVER_ADDRESS` key in `config.json` file in your Application Data folder.
 The AppData folder in Mac would be `~/Library/Application Support/nym-drive/`.

+You can also run using Docker
+- `docker build -t nymdrive .`
+- `docker run -e THREAD_KEY=your-key -e THREAD_SECRET=your-secret -e NYM_CLIENT_URL="ws://host.docker.internal:1234" nymdrive` (if nym-client is running on port 1234 in host machine).

 To run the client app in dev mode, go to `/ui` and run both the commands below:

 - `npm run start-react`